- The Goal

-- When you release your project.
+- [CI/CD Integration] When you release your product as often as possible.

 - Early Bird (Sonar Game).
 If you get score very early during a given campaign.

 - Unit Tester (Sonar Game.
 Depending on how much test coverage you’re adding, you get one or more of the UT Ranks.